jeromeetienne/learningthreejs.com-backup/source/_posts/2011-11-21-lets-make-a-3d-game-make-it-embedded.markdown

 	var isInIframe	= (window != window.top);
 ```

-## Fit in a smaller display
+## Fit in a smaller display area

-When your game is embedded, it is likely to have a smaller display.
-How to deal
+When your game is embedded, it is likely to have a smaller display area.
-with this ?
+How to deal with this ?
 First there are 2 type of rendering in our game:
 a 3D display where
 [three.js](https://github.com/mrdoob/three.js/)